"All the months in the year, curse a fair Februeer."

 1894 The record daily rainfall for the month of 196.6mm was set at Ben Nevis on the 6th

 1895 Part of a severe winter, and the coldest February on record before 1947 (-1.8C CET).
 The weather turned cold in late December 1894; January was cold but the weather of February 1895 was historic Braemar logged at least -20C on 9 days.
 The record February low, and equal all-time record low (along with 1982 and 1995) temperature of -27.2C was set on the 11th at Braemar.
 The Thames froze completely in places, the last Thames freeze. disrupting shipping, and on the 28th the River Mersey was frozen from shore to shore.
 Icebergs were seen floating down the North Sea.
 There were some very low daytime maxima: the maximum in London on the 8th was just -6C.
-The period 4th-6th is probably one of the most intensely cold spells seen in Britain in northern tmes, although the freeze affected all of Europe (and it was also cold in North America).
-Temperatures were very cold further south, too. -19.6C at Rounton in Yorkshire on 10 February.
+The period 4th-6th is probably one of the most intensely cold spells seen in Britain in modern times, although the freeze affected all of Europe (and it was also cold in North America).
+Temperatures were very cold further south, too. -19.6C at Rounton in Yorkshire on 10 February, and possibly -24C (-11F) at Buxton.
 The Isle of Man recorded its lowest ever temperature on the 9th and 12th, with -11.7C at Douglas.
 The weather improved towards the end of the month, but the freeze didn't really end until early March.
 This winter for some marks the end of the Little Ice Age, after which global warming saw cold winters become less frequent.
 There wasn't another notable winter until 1947.

 1897 The maximum February temperature for Scotland, 17.9C, was recorded this month at Aboyne (the record holding until 2019).